-11.2 Charges additional to those included in Premium Membership will be collected via the direct debit mandate held.
+10.2 Charges additional to those included in any Membership or support/training package will be collected via the direct debit mandate held.

-11.4 If your request for a review is urgent and is required within 2 weeks, we reserve the right to levy the following surcharges:
+10.4 If your request for a review is urgent and is required within a short timeframe, we reserve the right to levy additional fees.

-If Premium or Bespoke members cancel a confirmed visit with less than 30 days’ notice, the support time will not be reallocated.
+10.6 If members or those with a support package cancel a confirmed visit with less than 30 days’ notice, the support time may not be reallocated.

 1.1 Our Tax and Audit & Accountancy Technical Support service covers the majority of day to day issues practices face and includes:

 2.1 All enquiries in respect of the Audit & Accountancy Technical Support service and the Tax Technical Support service should be submitted using our online form.

 3. Using the support service

 3.1 Before you can use the technical support service, we need to have performed customer due diligence (CDD) procedures on your firm.
 If this has already been done as part of other services we provide, it should not need to be done again.

 3.2 Our CDD records will also need updating from time to time to ensure that the firm’s circumstances and details have not changed significantly.
 In accordance with our obligations under anti-money laundering legislation your personal data will be processed for the purpose of preventing money laundering or terrorist financing, and as you otherwise agree, for example, in order for us to provide the services for which you engage us.

 3.3 In accordance with the Data Protection Act 1998, the data controller is Mercia Group Limited (Mercia).